-Ranked 11th in the nation all time and fifth among active Division I head coaches, Papa joined the 900-win club Feb.
-20, 2009, in a victory over Cal State-Fullerton.
-In her remarkable 30-year coaching career, she has compiled a 1,118-616-5 record, including a 1,090-601-5 mark in 29 years as head coach at Carolina.
+Ranked 11th in the nation all time and fifth among active Division I head coaches, Papa joined the 900-win club on Feb.
+21, 2009, in a victory over Oregon State.
+In her remarkable 33-year head coaching career, she has compiled a 1,187-656-5 record, including a 1,158-641-5 mark in 31 years as head coach at Carolina.

 In addition to success on the field, Papa’s program is known for excellence in the classroom.
-Christine Kubin earned Academic All-America honors in 1995 and `96, and nine other Tar Heels have been named to the Academic All-America All-District team.
-Players who have earned that honor are Jenny Reed (1989), Julie O’Shields (1992), Lynnae Flynn (1993), Kubin (1994), Colleen Lefferts (1999), Beth Olen (2000), Sarah Young (2001, `02), Anna Tharrington (2003), Jessica Graziano (2004) and Anna Evans (2006, `07).
-In 2010, Stephanie Murad and senior Brittany Robinson were named NFCA Scholar Athletes, while senior Kelli Wheeler was named an NFCA Scholar Athlete in 2011 and 2012, and freshman Lauren Fuller received the honor in 2013.
+Christine Kubin earned Academic All-America honors in 1995 and 1996, and 10 other Tar Heels have earned a total of 15 Academic All-District selections.
+Players who have earned that honor are Jenny Reed (1989), Julie O’Shields (1992), Lynnae Flynn (1993), Kubin (1994, ‘95, ‘96), Colleen Lefferts (1999), Beth Olen (2000), Sarah Young (2001, `02), Anna Tharrington (2003), Jessica Graziano (2004) and Anna Evans (2006, `07) and Stephanie Murad (2010).

 During her time at North Carolina, Papa has been a driving force behind the construction of the Anderson Softball Stadium.
 The Tar Heels began play at Anderson Stadium and Williams Field in 2002.
 The second phase of construction featured the additions of the team building, concessions, press box, restrooms and locker rooms, and was completed and dedicated in 2006.
 It features many player-friendly innovations while allowing the fans to watch and players to play softball in a first class facility.
 Most recently she spearheaded the construction of the indoor hitting facility, which opened during the 2015 season.

 Prior to arriving in Chapel Hill, Papa spent two seasons as head volleyball and softball coach at Susquehanna University.
 Her 1985 softball squad compiled a 16-8 record, won its conference division and qualified for the Middle Atlantic Conference Championship.
 Papa’s duties at Susquehanna also included working as the women’s intramural coordinator, a physical education instructor and the school’s primary recruiter for women’s athletics.
 She served as an assistant softball coach at St. John’s University from 1981-83 after spending one year as an assistant coach at UNC Greensboro while she worked toward a master’s degree in physical education.
 Papa earned a bachelor’s degree in physical education from the University of Connecticut in 1979.
 She played four seasons of softball for the Huskies and was co-captain her junior and senior seasons.
 Papa’s playing career also encompassed stints with ASA Major Fast Pitch teams including the Franklin Coronets (West Haven, Conn.) and the Waterford (Conn.)
 Mariners.